tinkerbell/tinkerbell-docs/docs/services/osie.md

 Currently, the OSIE of today is a bit "too fat"!
 We are in the process of moving a lot of the customization out of OSIE and into workflows.

+## Hook, the OSIE Replacement

+The Tinkerbell architecture allows for flexibility in terms of the operating system installation environment you can use.
+It provides OSIE for simplicity, it is possible to develop alternatives.

+One possible alternative is Hook, an installation environment built using [LinuxKit](https://github.com/linuxkit/linuxkit).
+The `tinkerbell/hook` project aims to provide an "in-place" swappable set of files (`kernel`/`initramfs`) that can be used to replace the [OSIE](https://github.com/tinkerbell/osie) environment, which originally came from Equinix Metal.
+The key aims of this new project are:

+- Immutable output
+- Batteries included (but swappable if needed)
+- Ease of build (Subsequent builds of hook are ~47 seconds)
+- Lean and simple design
+- Clean base to build upon

+More information and on-going development is in the [`tinkerbell/hook`](https://github.com/tinkerbell/hook) GitHub repository.

 ## Write Your Own

 As we mentioned you can run your own OSIE.
 And the reasons can be: